burque505/Modules.AhkTest2/README.md

 adding only an IsReady() function, which comes in quite handy and is sometimes indispensable, as in the 'ExecRaw' action of this project.
 Review the code for its use.

+N.B.: Both sharpAHK and this project owe their existence to [AutoHotkey.Interop](https://github.com/amazing-andrew/AutoHotkey.Interop).
+View that page for many examples that can be easily converted to use with Robin.

-N.B.: This project is still *primitive.* AutoHotkeyEngine functions remaining to be implemented as Robin Actions:
+N.B.: This project is still *a work in progress.* AutoHotkeyEngine functions remaining to be implemented as Robin Actions:
--Eval(string)
--ExecLabel(string)
--GetVar(string)
--InitializePipesModule
--LoadScript(string)
--SetVar
+* Eval(string)
+* ExecLabel(string)
+* GetVar(string) 	*Done*
+* InitializePipesModule
+* LoadFile	 	*Done* Creates AutoHotkeyEngine, loads script, calls function.
+Specialized use.
+* LoadEngineAndFile	*Done* Requires existing AutoHotkeyEngine, loads script, calls function.
+Specialized use.
+* LoadFunctionFile  	*Done* Requires CreateAutoHotkeyEngine; creating function file must be done with care.
+* SetVar		*Done* Requires loaded AutoHotkeyEngine.
+Sets variable in AHK.
+* ExecRawInstant 	*Done* Requires CreateAutoHotkeyEngine; no 'IsReady' functionality.
+Use for one-shot scripts (not GUIS).
+* ExecFunction		*Done* Requires CreateAutoHotkeyEngine and LoadFunctionFile.
+Up to 10 arguments to function, optional return
+* GetVar		*Done* Requires loaded AutoHotkeyEngine.
+Gets variable from AHK.

 Some or all of these *may* be implemented as Actions.
-Whether they are Actions are not, they are avialable from the sharpAHK DLL, so they may be used.
+Whether they are Actions are not, they are available from the sharpAHK DLL, so they may be used.

+N.B.: Many names have been changed.

 *Example Robin Code for the ExecRaw action*
 With this action you can write your AutoHotkey code directly in the Robin script if you like.